566 “me gusta”

 September: Harvesting grains, harvesting and preserving vegetables

-October: Harvesting and preserving, butchering, clearing up for winter, renovation work around the farm
+October- Nov: Harvesting and preserving, butchering, clearing up for winter, renovations around the farm, threshing

-We expect volunteers to help with cooking and household tasks, and do not consider this "work".
+We expect volunteers to help with cooking and household tasks, and do not consider this "help".
 We do not consider you to be guests, but members of the household.

 We have two rooms you could stay in, one in the main house and one in the second house, both with wood burning stoves.
 If we have more than 2 volunteers you will probably have to share a room.
 Our house is very old and has not been modernised so facilities may seem very basic to you!
 We have no fridge, no electric washing machine (only bike powered!), no shower (just a primitive one), no WC (just an outhouse/compost toilet).
 If you have to smell soapy/perfumy all the time this is not the place for you.
 Showering/bathing every day is not sustainable nor necessary in our opinion, neither is doing laundry as often as modern people do, so we hope that you are willing to adapt to this when you are here.
 We have plumbing, but we heat all our hot water on the wood stove.
 We live very simply, so you must be willing to do the same.